 With all that being said, note that proper cleaning with the right tools and cleansers actually protects carpets and can prolong their lifespan!
 Dirt, mud, thick dust, oil and grease, and other residues tamp down carpet fibers; if not removed completely, those fibers might get ruined so that nothing will restore their nap.

-To ensure a proper, safe clean of your home’s carpets, invest in regular, professional cleaning.
-A professional carpet cleaning company will choose the best cleaning methods, detergents, and tools, for a deep clean that is also safe and gentle on carpets.
+To ensure proper, safe cleaning of your home’s carpets, invest in regular, professional cleaning.
+A professional carpet cleaning company will choose the best cleaning methods, detergents, and tools for a deep clean that is also safe and gentle on carpets.
 Professional carpet cleaners will also ensure proper extraction, leaving behind no extra water so that your home’s carpets dry quickly without mold and mildew growth.

-AmeriBest Carpet Cleaning is happy to provide this information about carpet cleaning methods at home and hopefully, you found it helpful.
+AmeriBest Carpet Cleaning is happy to provide this information about carpet cleaning methods at home, and hopefully, you found it helpful.
 If you need professional carpet, area rug, and upholstery cleaning, trust our trained and skilled CT carpet cleaning contractors to get the job done right!
-We offer FREE quotes and convenient appointments, so call us today to get started with the rug cleaning you need to have done.
+We offer FREE quotes and convenient appointments, so call us today to get started with rug cleaning, upholstery cleaning, commercial carpet cleaning, or other expert service you need to have done.